cyberbotics/webots-doc/guide/object-apartment-structure.md

 Derived from [Slot](../reference/slot.md)

-%figure "DoorLever model in Webots."
+%figure "A door lever.
+This object can be used in the 'doorHandle' field of the Door object.
+"

 ![DoorLever](images/objects/apartment_structure/DoorLever/model.png)